 This is section 5 of the Isolation Certificate and is where the details of the Isolation Procedure are recorded.
-This is a statement signed by two competent personnel that the equipment to be worked on has been isolated from energy sources and/or that appropriate measures have been taken to ensure containment of any process streams.
+This is a statement signed by two competent personnel i.e. permit issuer and area technician that the equipment to be worked on has been isolated from energy sources and/or that appropriate measures have been taken to ensure containment of any process streams or product.